remykarem/remykarem.github.io/books-src/system-design-book/src/data-sync/polling/index.md

 - **Short polling** – returns a response immediately, even if empty. $k = 0$.
 - **Long polling** – returns a response after a wait time period $k > 0$.

-Short polling may naturally require more frequent requests to check for new messages.
+Short polling naturally requires more frequent requests to check for new messages.

 Drawbacks:
+* ⚠️ A long-running cron job might overlap another, resulting in concurrent processing which might have an adverse effect.
 * Constant polling requires resources from client